nonomal/teleport/rfd/0127-encrypted-session-recordings.md

   `CKM_SHA256` mechanisms which are usable when calling the `C_DecryptInit` function exposed by PKCS#11.

-In order to collaboratively generate and share the REK pair, all auth servers must create a watcher for `Put` events against the `recording_encryption` resource.
-Modifications to this resource will signal existing auth servers to investigate whether or not there is work that needs to be done.
-For example, when adding a new auth server to an environment, it will find that there is already a REK pair configured.
-It will check if any active keys are accessible (detailed below) and, in the case that there are none, add an unfulfilled key to the active key list.
-An unfulfilled key consists of an empty key pair with a keystore generated RSA public key meant for key exchange.
-Any other auth server with access to a valid `RecordingEncryptionKey` can inspect the unfulfilled key, use it to wrap their own copy of the REK private key, and write it to the unfulfilled private key.
-The new auth server will be notified of the change, see that their key has been fulfilled, and finish the import process using their configured keystore.

-Some keystores support this sort of wrapped key exchange without ever exposing the secret key to software which should be preferred whenever avaialble.
-In cases where a more secure key exchange is not supported, the private key will be decrypted by the Teleport auth service to be software OAEP encrypted using the import key.
-Parameters for encryption are dependent on the importing keystore, but should prefer using `RSA4096` with `SHA256`.

 Each time there is a change to the active keys, the set of public keys will also be assigned to `session_recording_config.status.encryption_keys` to be used by nodes throughout the cluster.

-When using centralized keystores, such as AWS KMS, auth servers may share access to the same key.
-In that case no additional recording encryption key will be provisioned.

 In order to avoid unintended automatic deletion, keys provisioned for encrypted session recording will be tagged with a different label where applicable.
 This will prevent older auth servers from deleting this new keytype and allow new auth servers to identify which keys are no longer in use before deletion.

+Auth servers will need to create a watcher for `Put` events against the `recording_encryption` resource in order to ensure continued access to the correct decryption keys.
+This will most often come into play during key rotations and keystore migrations when new keys enter the active set and old keys shift into the rotated set.

 #### Keystore Managed

 When key management is left to the keystore, Teleport makes no attempt at generating encryption keys.
-Instead it will use the labels defined in `session_recording_config.encryption.active_key_labels` and `session_recording_config.encryption.rotated_key_labels` to query keys from the configured keystore.
+Instead it will use the labels defined in `session_recording_config.encryption.active_keys` and `session_recording_config.encryption.rotated_keys` to query keys from the configured keystore.
 The key IDs are cached by a fingerprint of their public keys and and the active public keys are written to the `session_recording_config.status.encryption_keys` list.
-The auth server will refresh its keys whenever it's notified of `session_recording_config` change and also periodically to capture any new keys created with the same labels.
+The auth server will refresh its keys whenever it's notified of `session_recording_config` changes and also periodically to capture any new keys created with the same labels.

 It's important to note that historical recordings will only be accessible if